Behavioural and Process Addictions

 There are several warning signs that a loved one may be suffering from an addiction, such as partaking in an activity more often than is socially accepted or feeling restless and irritable when unable to engage in their addiction or self-destructive behaviour.
 However, one of the most damaging warning signs is the inability to focus on anything other than the addiction itself.
 Academia, career, family – all of these important life events take a back seat when someone has behavioural and process addictions.

 Professional addiction rehabilitation paired with addiction counselling is the best way to combat the issues and can help to give someone their life back.
 Although behavioural and process addictions are often associated with those who already have underlying mental health issues, this does not mean that others cannot be affected.
 Addiction can become an issue for anyone and can be ‘triggered’ by certain life events, just like substance addiction.
-This is another reason why counselling is such an important part of treatment, because without fixing the root of the problem you cannot fully cure the addiction.
+This is another reason why counselling is such an important part of treatment because without fixing the root of the problem you cannot fully cure the addiction.

-If you believe someone you love is suffering with a behavioural addiction, you shouldn’t just sit back and hope that it will go away.
+If you believe someone you love is suffering from a behavioural addiction, you shouldn’t just sit back and hope that it will go away.
 Seeking professional and confidential advice can help you to help someone else lead a better life starting from today.
 Click here to get in touch.